inheritancezx/FBPassignment/README.md

 [tinker factory create img]

 the `factory(10)` is to indicate there will be 10 new data insertedd in the database.
+By then, the data inserted will be able to be displayed in the blog page.

+[blog page image]

 ### eloquent relationship
-just like the name, this part of the objective is to relate on table to another, in our case the relation that we 'create' is `one to many`.
+just like the name, this part of the objective is to relate on table to another, in our case the relations are `one to many`.
 One way to do it based on the tutorial is to assign a `foreign key` in within the migration of the many table and to call the the one factory in the many factory of the designated attribute.
+There is also a new migration made namely `create_categories_table` where it handles the category of each posts.

 - [create_posts_table](/database/migrations/2024_09_23_113721_create_posts_table.php) migration
     ```php